WILDLIFE ENCOUNTERS & PRISTINE LANDSCAPES

-Join one of the many free Walking Tours which depart daily from the Salt Store.
+Join one of the many free Walking Tours which depart daily.
 With the Rottnest Island Voluntary Guides, journey back in time to discover the Island’s prison history, daring sailors and the treacherous coast which claimed 13 ships.

 Rottnest Island's famous marsupial, the quokka, is uncovered in this informative walking tour.
 With an educational focus, this walk leads participants to the quokkas natural habitats and imparts some interesting facts about this iconic animal.

 During the autumn and winter months (March to August) young joeys may be seen peaking from their mothers' pouch and come spring (September to November), bravely hopping around exploring their new world.
 View more.